 - Will you be visiting my high school in the coming year?

 - Do you allow a gap year?

 - What percentage of students are from [my state]?

 - How would you describe the personality of your college?

 - What are some of the things that make your college unique?

 - What colleges do you consider to be the most similar to yours?

 There was also a college advising center there with counselors from area high schools and other educational agencies.
-They were there to give free advice on admissions process, financial aid, majors, testing, college selection process, gap year programs, and scholarships.
+They were there to give free advice on the admissions process, financial aid, majors, testing, college selection process, gap year programs, and scholarships.
 They were a great resource that we did not utilize.

 As a high school student, attending a college fair is FREE.
 You don’t have to register for this event as they did not check registration at the door but I highly recommend it so that you can let the colleges you talk to scan your QR code so they get your information.